-My favorite way is using a skillet.
+My favorite way is to use a skillet.
 It’s quick, easy and adds even more flavor to the potatoes.
 Melt a tablespoon of butter over medium heat, add the potatoes and evenly spread them across the bottom of the pan.
 Cover and cook for 2-3 minutes.
 Stir and continue cooking for another 2-3 minutes.
 Keep doing it until the potatoes are warmed up.
-This should take no more than 12-15 minutes, if that.
+This should take no more than 12-15 minutes if that.

 To reheat mashed potatoes in the oven, place the potatoes in a baking dish, throw in the oven and turn the heat to 350F.
 No, you don’t need to wait for the oven to preheat.
 The potatoes will be warming up together with the oven.
 It will take about 30-40 minutes for the potatoes to reach the safe temperature of 165F.
 Give them a few stirs during the process to ensure quicker and more even heating.